Overview of Retirement Tax Friendliness

 Homeownership is a good way for seniors to lock in their housing costs for the long run so that they don’t have to worry about shifts in the housing or rental market.
 In some states, however, high property taxes or property taxes that can grow rapidly from one year to the next serve to discourage retirees from owning a home.
 Property tax rates and rules are drastically different between states.

-For example, New Jersey homeowners typically spend around $8,800 annually in property taxes.
-In Alabama, most homeowners spend much less, at right around $650 a year.
+For example, New Jersey homeowners typically spend $9,345 annually in property taxes, according to recent data from the Census Bureau.
+In Alabama, homeowners usually spend much less at just $701 a year.

 One way many states help retirees limit the burden of property taxes is by offering exemptions or circuit breakers.
 The terminology varies by state, but exemptions (sometimes called homestead exemptions) typically allow seniors to protect part of their home’s value from property taxes.
 They often have income limits, so households earning more than a certain amount are not eligible.